Dr Rose Azuike

 That experience also inspired my journey back to eye care practice and changed the way I manage patients.
 I do not just look at the physical or focus on what happens at the clinic alone.
 A lot goes on in the mind of patients who are diagnosed with sight-threatening and incurable diseases.
 I experienced a bit of it for about three months.
 If not handled properly, patients, including those that get early diagnoses could end up with avoidable vision loss.
 For that reason, I try to apply a holistic approach, and I take self-management support seriously.

-So, today being World Glaucoma Day, I want to draw your attention to two open secrets to preventing vision loss for people who have glaucoma.
+So, here are the two open secrets to preventing vision loss for people who have glaucoma;

 1- It all starts in the mind